-Yes NO

-Do you require an assets test? \boxtimes

-Do you give priority in eligibility to:
+Yes No Do you require an assets test? \boxtimes Do you give priority in eligibility to: Elderly?
+Disabled?

-Elderly?Disabled? \boxtimes

 Young children?
 Households with high energy burdens?
-Other? \propto

-In order to receive crisis assistance:

-Must the household have received a shut-off notice or have a near empty

-tank? \boxtimes

-Must the household have been shut

-off or have an empty tank? \boxtimes

-Must the household have exhausted

-their regular heating benefit? \bowtie

-Must renters with heating costs included in their rent have received

-an eviction notice? \boxtimes

-Must heating/cooling be medically

-necessary? \boxtimes

-Must the household have non-

-working heating or cooling

-equipment? \bowtie

-• Other? \boxtimes

-Do you have additional/differing eligibility polic ies for:

-Renters? \bowtie

-Renters living in subsidized housing? \square

-• Renters with utilities included in the rent? \bowtie
+Other? $\boxtimes \boxtimes \boxtimes \boxtimes$ In order to receive crisis assistance: Must the household have received a shut-off notice or have a near empty tank?
+Must the household have been shut off or have an empty tank? \boxtimes Must the household have exhausted their regular heating benefit?
+Must renters with heating costs included in their rent have received an eviction notice? \boxtimes Must heating/cooling be medically necessary? \square Must the household have non- working heating or cooling equipment? \boxtimes • Other? \boxtimes Do you have additional/differing eligibility policies s for: Renters?
+Renters living in subsidized housing?
+Renters with utilities included in the rent?